HOOVER LAB

 Our approach

 • We use methodologies such as single-cell and spatial technologies, genomic perturbations, and cellular immunologic approaches to study autoimmune diseases, including lupus nephritis and rheumatoid arthritis.
-We start by profiling and study tissue and immune cells from patient samples to reveal cellular and molecular targets linked to immune and tissue dysregulation.
+We start by profiling and studying tissue and immune cells from patient samples to reveal cellular and molecular targets linked to immune and tissue dysregulation.
 We then utilize both human samples, primary cultures, and mouse models to dissect the role of these potential therapeutic targets.

 OUR TEAM